ChristosT/dummy-guide/doc/source/introduction.rst

   # Re-render the result
   >>> Render()

-The result is shown in Figure :ref:`fig:PythonRenderingShrink`.
+The result is shown in :numref:`fig-PythonRenderingShrink`.

-.. _fig:PythonRenderingShrink:
 .. figure:: images/PythonShrink.png
+    :name: fig-PythonRenderingShrink
     :width: 100%
     :align: center